What is zazen?

 Is Zen the same as mindfulness meditation?

 This depends on what is meant by mindfulness.
 The popular, secular Mindfulness meditation that is increasingly widespread actually stems from certain Southeast Asian Buddhist traditions which have many similarities and some differences with the Soto Zen we practice that developed in China and Japan.
-In the end, it may simply come down to a flavor or style that feels more suitable for each individual.
+In the end, it may simply come down to a flavor or style that feels more suitable for each individual at any given moment.

 Zen is distinguished by its emphasis on focused yet formless sitting.
-“Thinking not-thinking” is one phrase for it.
-Mindfulness typically has a bit more structure and something like a script or guide that shapes it.
-It is sometimes practiced with some hope of improvement – be it physical, emotional, performance wise, etc. Science shows these improvements are often quite palpable, and this has benefit.
+“Thinking not-thinking” or “un-thinking thinking” are two phrases for it.
+Mindfulness typically has a bit more structure, and something like a script or program that shapes it.
+It is sometimes practiced with specific hopes for improvement – be they physical, emotional, performance, etc. Science shows these improvements are often quite palpable, and this of course has benefit.

-In Zen however, we generally aim to just sit, without a specific goal other than being gently present, settling, and enjoying our inhale and our exhale.
+In Zen however, we generally aim to just sit, without a specific goal other than being gently present, settling, and enjoying the simplicity of silence and our natural inhale and exhale.

 There are different schools of Zen.
 Which is yours?

 We practice in the Soto Zen tradition of Eihei Dogen and Shunryu Suzuki.
 Dogen brought the tradition from China to Japan in the 13th c.
 When asked what he learned, he said “that my eyes are horizontal and my nose is vertical.”
 In other words, things are naturally occupying their positions.
 Our job is to compassionately and wisely perceive and harmonize with them, each other, and ourselves.

 Dogen de-emphasized the importance of Zen “schools”, and even the idea of Buddhism itself.
-Waking up to “things as it is” without anything extra (as Suzuki roshi put it) is the main point.
+Waking up to and participating with”things as it is” (as Suzuki put it), without anything extra, is the main point.